 They both gaze out the window at the mess in the yard--snow angels, half-built snowmen, snowballs.
-The morning's pristine snow tells the story of a great time.
+The morning's snow tells the story of a great time.

 "I'm all out of marshmallows, I'm afraid."

 "Ruby..."
-She twists in her seat, subconsciously facing outward as if to leave.
+She twists in her seat, facing outward as if to leave.
 Only the cup of coffee in her hand keeps her planted.
 She watches Ruby watching her young children play in the snow.
-Ruby's faces carries a wide smile and her arms are crossed with the satisfaction of motherhood.
+Ruby's face carries a wide smile and her arms are crossed with the satisfaction of motherhood.

 "Ryan won't drink the hot chocolate without the marshmallows.
 Will you watch the boys while I go get some?"